“Here, it is these glasses,” said she,

 When I said I can’t see the Totality.

-But still seeing only darkness,
+Still seeing only darkness,

 I mumbled to myself, “Why I still can’t see it, even with these?”